 Excellent blade design, high quality material, well designed handle with good grip.

-The pocket clip is terrible, and it came from the factory needing work.
+The pocket clip is a terrible design, and the knife itself came from the factory needing work.